anirudhb/h2s-stuff/README.md

 Up arrow or K | Move the cursor up. | Yes
-Enter or Space | Toggle the cell under the cursor. | Yes Left mouse button | Move the cursor to the mouse. | No Right mouse button | Toggle the cell under the mouse. | No
+Enter or Space | Toggle the cell under the cursor. | Yes Left mouse button | Move the cursor to the mouse. | No Initial left mouse button | Load the RLE file (if provided) under the cursor. | No Right mouse button | Toggle the cell under the mouse. | No